 - Financial data last -- Ledgers, payment histories, AR

-This reduces the risk of a catastrophic failure and lets your team adapt gradually.
+This reduces risk and lets your team adapt gradually.

 The Real Timeline